AndEsterson/obgrep/readme.md

 (2) testing note 2.md: Wow, multiple!
 ```

-entering 1 or 2 would then open `testing note.md` or `testing note 2.md` respectively
+entering 1 or 2 would then open `testing note.md` or `testing note 2.md` respectively in Obsidian (the idea is that the folder you're searching will mostly correspond to an Obsidian vault)

 # Setup
 The source code here needs to be compiled into a binary by running `cargo build --release` (for the sake of security, it's better that you do this yourself), you might then want to move `obgrep` (`./target/release/obgrep`) to somewhere in your path, or extend your path to include it.
 After doing that you can happily remove the repo if you like.